 Whether you’re an Orange fan or visiting for the opposing team, we’ve got you covered for what to do once you leave the Dome.
 Check out our top places to go, things to do and spots to see before or after game-day.

 Eat Like a Local

 Syracuse is a great foodie town!
-Try some of the locals top spots like Dinosaur Bar-B-Que for some pulled pork, Heid’s for a classic Hoffmann coney or Gianelli sausage sandwich or a burger from Ale ‘n’ Angus Pub, which has won the NY Beef Council’s burger competition the last two years with its Beef on Weck and Power Play burgers.
+Try some of the locals top spots like Dinosaur Bar-B-Que for some pulled pork, Heid’s for a classic Hoffmann coney or Gianelli sausage sandwich or a burger from Ale ‘n’ Angus Pub, which has won the NY Beef Council’s burger competition the last three years with its Beef on Weck and Power Play burgers.
 Food Network fans may enjoy eating like a professional at this list of Guy Fieri’s top spots from Diners Drive-ins and Dives.

 Grab a Drink

 Discover some local flavor at a variety of area breweries, wineries and cideries in Upstate New York, before or after the big game.
 Beer lovers will enjoy Willow Rock Brewing Company, just a short drive from Syracuse University’s south campus, or head downtown to, Talking Cursive.
 Buried Acorn just opened it's newest Taproom, adjacent to campus and featuring a classic Italian beef sandwich to pair alongside their several locally crafted beers.
 Looking to experience a true farm brewery?
 Make the short drive to Local 315 Brewing Company and enjoy your beverage with a view of the hops.

 Syracuse is the gateway to the Finger Lakes, America’s Best Wine Region, so a stop at Anyela’s Vineyards is a must for any trip.
 Cider is another fall favorite beverage of the area and there’s no better place to try some local flavors than at the 1911 Tasting Room at Beak & Skiff Apple Orchards.